Ordering-disordering dynamics of the $q$-voter model under random external bias: Disordering Time

 with $\gamma = 1$, where $\epsilon = p$ for $q = 1$, and $\epsilon = p - p_c$ for $q > 1$.

 This divergence is a hallmark of critical slowing down typically observed near absorbing-state phase transitions in mean-field systems~\cite{vazquez2008generic}.
-Near the critical point, the drift toward the polarized state diminishes substantially, causing stochastic fluctuations to take longer to overcome the stability barrier.
+Near the critical point, the drift toward the disordered state diminishes substantially, causing stochastic fluctuations to take longer to overcome the stability barrier.
 This behavior is consistent with saddle–node bifurcations and critical dynamics, where the relaxation time diverges hyperbolically with a dynamic critical exponent of 1~\cite{hohenberg1977theory}.
-As $p$ increases further beyond $p_c$, the polarization process accelerates, and $T$ decreases, ultimately reaching its minimum value of $T_{\text{min}} = (\ln N)/2$ in the limit $ p\to 1$.
+As $p$ increases further beyond $p_c$, the disordering process accelerates, and $T$ decreases, ultimately reaching its minimum value of $T_{\text{min}} = (\ln N)/2$ in the limit $ p\to 1$.

-Using Eq.~\eqref{eq:dis_voter}, we analyze how the polarization time depends on the nonlinear interaction strength $q$ under two distinct conditions.
+Using Eq.~\eqref{eq:dis_voter}, we analyze how the disordering time depends on the nonlinear strength $q$ under two distinct conditions.
 In the first scenario, the independence probability $p$ is kept fixed.
-In contrast, in the second, $p$ is tuned as a function of $q$ according to $p(q) = \alpha p_c(q)$, where $\alpha > 1$ is a constant that controls the distance between $p$ and the critical threshold $p_c(q)$ uniformly across all values of $q$, thereby ensuring that the system remains in the polarized regime, i.e., $p >p_c$ for all $q >1$.
+In contrast, in the second, $p$ is tuned as a function of $q$ according to $p(q) = \alpha p_c(q)$, where $\alpha > 1$ is a constant that controls the distance between $p$ and the critical threshold $p_c(q)$ uniformly across all values of $q$, thereby ensuring that the system remains in the disordered regime, i.e., $p >p_c$ for all $q >1$.